 After any configuration modification, run sudo systemctl restart td-agent to restart the td-agent service.

-If the td-agent package is upgraded after initial installation, you might need to set the Linux capabilities for the new version by performing the following steps for td-agent versions 4.1 or later:
+If the td-agent package is upgraded after initial installation, you might need to set the Linux capabilities for the new version by performing the following steps for td-agent versions 4.1 or higher:

 1. Check for the activated capabilities: